 - Nature and etiologies of hearing loss in children, including the study of syndromes and genetics

-- Prevention, screening, and diagnosis of hearing and vestibular disorders in infants and children
+- Prevention, screening, and diagnosis of hearing and balance disorders in infants and children

-- Treatment and management of hearing and vestibular disorders
+- Intervention and management of hearing and balance disorders

 - Outcomes measures

-- Policy issues impacting on deaf and hard of hearing children
+- Policy issues impacting children who are deaf or hard of hearing

 Affiliate Benefits and SIG Programs